ushakrishnan/AchievingOperationalMaturity/README.md

 # Achieving Operational Maturity in ML + LLM Platforms:   A Deep Dive into Enterprise-Grade Components

-# Collaborative Book Project
+# Collaborative eBook Project

-Welcome to the Collaborative Book Project!
-This is an open-source book where anyone can contribute.
-Our goal is to create a comprehensive and engaging book with the help of contributors from around the world.
+Welcome to the Collaborative eBook Project!
+This is an open-source ebook where anyone can contribute.
+Our goal is to create a comprehensive and engaging ebook with the help of contributors from around the world.

 ## Usage

-You are free to use, modify, and distribute this book for any purpose, including commercial use.
+You are free to use, modify, and distribute this ebook for any purpose, including commercial use.
 The only requirement is that you provide proper attribution to the original authors.

 ## Attribution

 This project is licensed under the MIT License.
-When using or distributing this book, please include the following attribution:
+When using or distributing this ebook, please include the following attribution:

 ```
 Achieving Operational Maturity in ML + LLM Platforms: A Deep Dive into Enterprise-Grade Components